OPCFoundation/UA-ModelCompiler/README.md

 The executable file version has the form 2.0.YYMM.DDHH where the last two fields are based on the time that it was built.

 ## About this Repository ##
-This repository contains *sub-modules* for the Nodeset files, which are independently tracked.
+This repository contains *sub-modules*, which are independently tracked.
 Please clone this repository as shown:
 ```
 git clone https://github.com/OPCFoundation/UA-ModelCompiler --recursive
 ```